The Economics Department offers concentrations in Financial Economics, Industrial Organization, International Economics, and Public Policy.

 Notes on Coursework

 Completing the concentration requires that one plan in advance.
 Because COMM 2010 is generally taken by pre-Commerce students, first and second year students are given priority in registering for the class.
 You may find it impossible to register for COMM 2010 if you wait until your third year to take it.
 ECON 4720 must be completed before starting ECON 4360.
-While linear algebra is not required for the concentration, concepts of linear algebra appear (and are taught) in the context of ECON 4720 and ECON 4360.
+While linear algebra is not required for the concentration, concepts of linear algebra appear (and are taught) in ECON 4720 and ECON 4360.
 Students are required to complete a linear algebra course (MATH 3350 or MATH 3351 or APMA 3080) prior to attempting ECON 4720.

 Prerequisites for Declaring the Concentration